tylertreat/frugal/documentation/glossary.md

 and unregistering an FAsyncCallback to an FContext.

-Most Frugal language libraries include an FAdapterTransport implementation, which provides allows a Thrift TTransport to be used as an FTransport.
+Most Frugal language libraries include an FAdapterTransport implementation, which allows a Thrift TTransport to be used as an FTransport.

 ## FTransportFactory